oliviawestmacottssw/SSW.Rules.Content/rules/methodology---do-you-do-daily-scrums-aka-stand-up-meetings/rule.md

 ---

-Tight project teams have a Daily 'Scrum' every day at the same time.
+​​Tight project teams have a Daily 'Scrum' every day at the same time.

 It was once called a 'stand-up meeting' but that discriminates people in wheelchairs.